 Essential Duties and Responsibilities

-• Works a uniformed shift in the performance of security patrols, traffic control, investigation and first aid at accidents, detection, investigation and arrest of persons involved in crimes or misconduct
+• Performs security patrols, traffic control, investigations, administers first aid as needed and arrests persons involved in crimes or misconduct

-• Maintains normal availability by radio or telephone for consultation on major emergencies or carries out duties in conformance with Federal, State, County, City and College laws and ordinances
+• Maintains normal availability by radio or telephone for consultation on major emergencies or precedent

-• Patrols City streets, parks, and commercial areas to preserve the peace and enforce the law, control vehicular traffic prevent or detect and investigate misconduct involving misdemeanors, felonies and other law violations’ and to otherwise serve and protect
+• Patrols College streets and College areas to preserve the peace and enforce the law, control vehicular traffic prevent or detect and investigate misconduct involving misdemeanors, felonies and other law violations’ and to otherwise serve and protect

 • Responds to emergency radio calls and investigates accidents, robberies, civil disturbances, domestic disputes, fights, drunkenness, missing children, prowlers, abuse of drugs, etc.

-• Prepares case for giving testimony and testifies in court proceedings
+• Prepares cases for giving testimony and testifies in court proceedings

-• Assists citizens with such matters as locked or stalled vehicles, crime prevention, drug resistance, traffic safety, etc.
+• Undertakes community oriented police work, and assists citizens with such matters as locked or stalled vehicles, crime prevention, drug abuse resistance education ( DARE ), traffic safety, etc.

 • Attends the workplace regularly, reports to work punctually and follows a work schedule to keep up with the demands of the worksite